friedger/info_tokens/docs/threefold_app.md

 ## Buying ThreeFold tokens using BTC-Alpha

 Next to receiving ThreeFold tokens from other ThreeFold app users, as documented [above](#receive), you can of course also buy ThreeFold tokens on public crypto currency exchanges, such as BTC-Alpha, which is actual the first one that offers ThreeFold tokens.
+See [Using BTC-Alpha](/how_to_buy/btc-alpha.md) for instructions on how to use BTC-Alpha.

 A list of all public crypto currency exchanges that offer ThreeFold is available from within the ThreeFold app.
 You can access this list by clicking **Exchanges** from the ThreeFold app navigation menu:

 ![Exchanges](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/wallet-exchanges-300.jpg "Exchanges")